Support Staff Course for Dispensing Assistants

 This module introduces dispensary equipment, resources, calculations and abbreviations which underpin the dispensing processes required to dispense or label prescription items.

-Learners will understand how to order, receive, maintain and issue dispensary stock, along with any administrative tasks associated with these processes.
+Learners will understand how to order, receive, maintain and supply pharmaceutical stock, along with any administrative tasks associated with these processes.

-This module focuses on the additional legislation and procedures required for handling and dispensing controlled drugs safely.
+This module focuses on the additional legislation and procedures required for handing and dispensing controlled drugs safely.

 This module teaches the knowledge and skills required to understand the role of the dispensing assistant in issuing prescriptions to patients and communicating effectively with patients regarding their dispensed medicines.

-This module introduces the concept of clinical governance within dispensaries, including error monitoring, error reduction, audits, information governance, whistleblowing and quality payments.
+This module introduces the concept of clinical governance within dispensaries, including error monitoring, error reduction, audits, information governance and quality payments.